henrikhoff/WPCM/readme.txt

 * Added uninstall script that removes plugin options and DB tables when the plugin is removed through the Wordpress plugin manager.
 * Added plugin screenshots and a better description.

+= 1.3 =
+* Added setting to specify the Date format to use for the schedule.

 == Upgrade Notice ==

-No specific upgrade info for version 1.2.
+No specific upgrade info for version 1.3.